Leadership Team

 Dan Henderson, Finance Director

 Dan holds a Bachelor of Science degree in Mathematics from Appalachian State University and a Master of Science degree in Education from N.C.
-A & T State University.
-He has an extensive background in both Education and Business.
-In addition to working with high school students, he has experience working in the insurance industry as a corporate business analyst, and as the operation manager of residential development company.
+A&T State University.
+He has an extensive background in both education and business.
+In addition to working with high school students, he has experience working in the insurance industry as a corporate business analyst and as the operations manager of a residential development company.
 Dan is married and has two adult children and one grandchild.

 Contact Finance Director